Storms Brewing In The Atlantic Prompt Another Hurricane Warning

-Three storms brewing in the Atlantic Ocean are gaining strength, prompting hurricane watches and warnings across the Caribbean on Sunday.
+Storms brewing in the Atlantic Ocean are gaining strength, prompting hurricane watches and warnings across the Caribbean on Sunday.

-Tropical Storm Maria is expected to develop into a hurricane later in the day and continue to gain strength over the next 48 hours, the National Hurricane Center warned Sunday at 11 a.m.
+Tropical Storm Maria strengthened into a hurricane on Sunday afternoon and was expected to continue to gain strength, the National Hurricane Center warned Sunday at 5 pm.

 The likelihood of Maria bringing storm surge, high rainfall totals and dangerous wind speeds has prompted a hurricane warning in Dominica and a tropical storm warning in St. Lucia.
 Hurricane and tropical storm watches, which are issued when storm conditions are possible but not necessarily expected, remain in place across several Caribbean island nations.

-Note: CORRECTION: A previous version of this story stated there were three storms gaining strength in the Atlantic.
-There are two gaining strength there.